-Q.16 How can I apply for NEET ?
+Q.13 How can I apply for NEET(AIPMT) ?

 Ans.
 There is only one mode for applying through Online.

-Q.17 What is All-India quota and State quota seats?
+Q.14 What is All-India quota and State quota seats?

+Ans.
+15% seats in Government Medical Colleges filled through the Counselling conducted by DGHS are All India quota seats.
 Seats filled through the counselling conducted by the State Counselling Authorities and Management Quota seats of Private Medical Colleges are under State Quota seats.

-Q.18 What is the reservation criterion in NEET 2013?
+Q.15 What is the reservation criterion in NEET(AIPMT) 2014 ?